-You’ll get the prettiest, least broken beans if you soak them overnight, but if you’re in a hurry you can simmer the beans in the pressure cooker for two minutes and then let them soak for an hour before proceeding with the recipe.
+You’ll get the prettiest, least broken beans if you soak them overnight, as directed.
+However, if you’re in a hurry, you can pressure cook the beans for 1 minute.
+Turn the pressure cooker off and then let them soak for 1 hour before proceeding with the recipe.

 Pressure Cooker Baked Beans